 Serious Injuries Common in Charleston Car Accidents

-The most common injuries people get from car accidents involve soft tissues being hit, stretched or torn from the force of the impact.
+The most common injuries people get from traffic collisions involve soft tissues being hit, stretched or torn from the force of the impact.
 Speed and the positioning of the vehicles at the time of the crash influence the severity of the injuries.
 In addition to the physical injuries that occur, there may be psychological injuries that develop from the trauma.

 Neck injuries – The force of impact can cause strain to the muscles and ligaments in the neck resulting in soreness and temporary limitation of mobility.